 - Brooks Brothers, in obtaining dismissal of class action data breach claims involving alleged theft of payment card information.
 (C.D.
 Cal.).

-- Georgetown Hospital System, in defending pending data breach class action litigation relating to ransomware attack.
-(D.S.C.)
+- Georgetown Hospital System, in obtaining dismissal of data breach class action litigation relating to ransomware attack.
+(South Carolina).

-- Leidos, Inc., in obtaining dismissal of class action data breach litigation concerning theft of computer media containing health care information.
+- Leidos in obtaining dismissal of class action data breach litigation concerning theft of computer media containing health care information.
 (E.D.
 Cal., 9th Cir.).

 - Sabre, in securing dismissal of data breach claims concerning unauthorized access to payment card information through a hotel reservation system.
 (C.D.
 Cal.).

 - SAIC, in obtaining dismissal of data breach class action lawsuits against defense contractor involving theft of data tape containing health care records.
 (D.D.C.).

 - University of Vermont Health Network, in obtaining dismissal of data breach class action litigation relating to unauthorized network access.
 (N.D.N.Y.).

 - Confidential private university, in successful resolution of state investigation of data breach (confidential).